 All Himalayan Glacier’s guides are trained and conscious of AMS.
 Our experienced staff are professionals trained with wilderness first-aid (WFA), and act as medical assistants during emergencies.
 Overall, they are locals familiar with precautionary measures

 Suggestions on Dealing with Altitude Sickness

-A common misconception is expecting Altitude sickness only during climbing expeditions on some of Nepal’s incredible climbing peaks such as Mera peak and Manaslu peak.
-But, the truth is that even on high-altitude treks like the Everest Basecamp trek, and the Annapurna base camp trek, you will most probably experience altitude sickness.
+A common misconception is expecting Altitude sickness only during climbing expeditions on some of best climbing peak in nepal such as Mera peak and Manaslu peak.
+But, the truth is that even on high-altitude treks like the Everest base camp trek, and the Annapurna base camp trek, you will most probably experience altitude sickness.
 You have to be constantly vigilant during your treks, so here are some ways to treat Altitude Sickness.

 - If you can, then descend to a lower elevation.

 - If not, then stop and rest where you are for at least 24 hours.

 - Use a Gamow bag.
 It helps to increase the air pressure around you.